 The youth members organize donation drives to collect used items and financial donations and also design opportunities for community volunteering.

-In February 2016, we partnered with Book Harvest, a local non-profit organization and organized a book drive during Saraswati Puja and collected over 600 books.
+In 2016, 2017 and 2018, we partnered with Book Harvest, a local non-profit organization and organized a book drive during Saraswati Puja and collected over 600 books.
 Book Harvest is a Triangle nonprofit that collects new and gently used children’s books and provides them to children in need.
 Since it kicked off in 2011, Book Harvest has given more than 360,000 donated books to low-income children throughout the Triangle.
 We collected gently used books for all ages (0- K5), especially board books and picture books for the youngest readers, as well as books in Spanish and bilingual books.
 Our youth volunteers helped sort the books in our age appropriate bins!

 BANC for Nepal